scottlapoint/remix_services_4_sale/README.md

 $60 - Sylver - Why Worry\
 $5 - Technotronic feat Ya Kid K - Move It To The Rhythm\
 $10 - Technotronic – Pump Up The Jam (The Sequel) / Get Up (The Sequel)\
-$5 - Temperance Featuring Lorraine Reid – Hands Of Time\
-$10 - Temperance - Dancing In The Key Of Love\
-$10 - Temperance – If You Don't Know\
 $10 - The Boogie Pimps - Somebody To Love\
 $5 - The Boomshakers - Boom Shake The Room (Dance Mix)\
 $3 - The Boomtang Boys – Squeeze Toy / Popcorn\